Justin Garza High School: Campus

 The school sits sit on the northeast corner of Ashlan and Grantland avenues, adjacent to Harvest Elementary, Glacier Point Middle School and Koligian Stadium.
 The site was previously an empty plot of land.

 When the campus first opened, it consisted of three two-story classroom buildings, an administration building, a building containing two gyms, a locker room building, kitchen, campus mall, ball fields, tennis courts, and exterior basketball courts.
 The three two-story buildings each houses multiple labs and classrooms allowing for flexible learning environments.
 A unique feature of the school is a community plaza outdoor mall that leads into an indoor campus mall.
 The indoor mall has a glass ceiling to let in natural light.

 The district has continued to design and construct additional facilities for the school, including a performance arts building and a pool complex.

 Extracurriculars

 Athletics

 The Justin Garza Athletic Department offers cross country, football, golf (boys and girls), tennis (boys and girls), volleyball (boys and girls), water polo (boys and girls), basketball (boys and girls), soccer (boys and girls), wrestling, badminton, baseball, competitive sport cheer, softball, swim & dive and track & field.
 The sports are separated into fall, winter and spring sports seasons.

 The athletic director is Hovig Torigian and Yosef Fares was selected to be the first head football coach.
 Fares graduated from Fresno State and had previously been a head coach at Madera and Bullard High Schools.
 In addition to his duties at the school, Fares was selected to work with the Atlanta Falcons during the 2022 season as part of the Bill Walsh Diversity Coaching Fellowship.

 The school competes in the County Metro League.

+Performing Arts

+Justin Garza's performing arts program consists of choir, modern dance, band, color guard, guitar and theatre.
+The school's first organized musical was In The Heights by Lin-Manuel Miranda which was performed in March 2022.
+Garza is a member of the Western Band Association.